alemart/surgescript/docs/tutorials/properties.md

 ...
 ```

 What if an external object could modify the sound of the animal?
-Trying to access `animal.sound` externally will trigger an error, unless you add the **public** keyword to your variable:
+Trying to access `animal.sound` externally will trigger an error, unless you add the **public** specifier to your variable:

 ```
 object "Animal"